kaltura/knowledge-center-ng/documentation/Knowledge/javascript-api-kaltura-media-players.md

  [25]: #addJsListenerSampleCode

 > *   Pass "*playerUpdatePlayhead*" on the notification name parameter.
-> *   Pass the JavaScript function name on the listener *functionName* parameter.{syntaxhighlighter brush: jscript;fontsize: 100; first-line: 1; }kdp.addJsListener(“playerUpdatePlayhead”, “playerUpdatePlayheadHandler”) function playerUpdatePlayheadHandler(data, id) { // data = the player's progress time in seconds // id = the ID of the player that fired the notification; } kdp.removeJsListener(“playerUpdatePlayhead”, “playerUpdatePlayheadHandler”){/syntaxhighlighter}
+> *   Pass the JavaScript function name on the listener *functionName* parameter.{% highlight javascript %}kdp.addJsListener(“playerUpdatePlayhead”, “playerUpdatePlayheadHandler”) function playerUpdatePlayheadHandler(data, id) { // data = the player's progress time in seconds // id = the ID of the player that fired the notification; } kdp.removeJsListener(“playerUpdatePlayhead”, “playerUpdatePlayheadHandler”){% endhighlight %}

 <h2 class="mce-heading-2">
   <a name="sendNotification"></a>Invoking Player Actions (sendNotification)